 Immediately add the 2 tins of chopped tomatoes and use a wooden spatula to scrape the base of the pan clean.
 Follow by adding the chopped fresh thyme.

-Remove a can full/2-3 ladles of hot pasta water and pour on to the spinach.
-Be careful as it will be hot.
+Remove a can full/2-3 ladles (approximately 400ml) of hot pasta water and pour on to the spinach.
+Take extra care as it will be hot.

 Drain the pasta and tip on to the spinach.
 Allow the spinach to wilt down, it will release it’s water and make the sauce thinner.